Win the Fight through Mindfulness

 - What time, day, and date is it?

 - What am I doing right now?

 - What am I feeling in my body right now?
-(Say out loud exactly where you are feeling a sensation in your body.)
+(Say out loud exactly where you are feeling a sensation.)

-- What emotion am I feeling right now?
+- What emotions am I feeling right now?
 (What word or words would best describe your feelings?)

-- What purpose am I pursuing?
+- What purpose am I pursuing right now?
 (Are you on your way home from work, working on a project, heading to the store?)

 - What action can I take right now that would benefit another person?

 - What can this precise moment teach me?

 - Look around you and notice everything that is a color you choose.

 - Look for a bird in flight.
 (Keep this thought in your awareness until you see a bird sometime today.)